Demorome/ShowOff-NVSE/README.md

 Documentation is available [here, on GeckWiki.com](https://geckwiki.com/index.php?title=Category:Functions_(ShowOff_NVSE)).

 Releases are published [here, on Github](https://github.com/Demorome/Showoff-NVSE/releases).\
-(Used to be on Nexus, recently changed)
+You may also download from [Mod:Pub](https://mod.pub/falloutnv/7-showoff-xnvse-plugin) or [Nexus](https://www.nexusmods.com/newvegas/mods/72541)

 If you wish to leave a comment, I (Demorome) will occasionally check the comment section [here, on Nexus](https://www.nexusmods.com/newvegas/mods/72541?tab=posts).\
 You may also contact me directly on Discord.
-Username: `Demorome#2870`
+Username: `demorome`

 # Requirements